Employer & client resources

 - Organizational Agreement

 - The university requires all organizations that host interns to sign a contract specifying obligations and insurance requirements.
-Please download the organization agreement, sign and return it.
+Please email Claudia Cruz for a copy of the agreement.

 - You will also need to provide a certificate of insurance.
 These two documents can be emailed to Claudia Cruz.

 - If you have any concerns about meeting these requirements or wish to request a specific exception, please contact Claudia Cruz.

 - Site assessment form